Rosie Stephenson-Goodknight

 Dame Rosie Gojich Stephenson-Goodknight (born December 5, 1953) is an American Wikipedia editor, known on the site under the pseudonym Rosiestep, who is noted for her actions addressing gender bias in the encyclopedia by running a project to increase the quantity and quality of women's biographies.
 She has contributed thousands of new articles.

 Stephenson was named co-Wikipedian of the Year in 2016.
 In May 2018, she was honored with a Serbian knighthood as a Dame of the St. Sava Order of Diplomatic Pacifism.
-She was elected to the Wikimedia Foundation Board of Trustees in October 2021.
+She was elected to a three-year term on the Wikimedia Foundation Board of Trustees in October 2021.

 Early life and education

 Stephenson-Goodknight is of Serbian descent.
 She is the granddaughter of Paulina Lebl-Albala, an active feminist who was the president of the University Women of Yugoslavia.
 David Albala, her grandfather, was a physician and Zionist leader, who served for a period as president of Belgrade's Sephardi community.
 At a young age, she displayed a keen interest in world culture, but was discouraged by her father from pursuit of a career in anthropology; instead she completed a Master of Business Administration degree.